StevenMayher/432-2022/quiz/quiz1/README.md

 ## Read the Instructions in the Actual Quiz PDF, now.

-- Remember that there is a [document containing just the instructions available now](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/432_quiz1_2022_instructions_only.pdf) if you'd like to review them ahead of time.
+- Remember that there is a [document containing just the instructions available now](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/432_quiz1_2022_instructions_only.pdf) if you'd like to review them ahead of time, but this will disappear when the actual Main Document is posted.
 - Use the instructions in the [actual Main Document](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/432_quiz1_2022.pdf), as soon as those become available.
 - These instructions include information on:
     - The Google Form Answer Sheet